Distributional Reinforcement Learning with Dual Expectile-Quantile Regression: Method

-The proof for our main theorem can also be found in Appendix~\ref{app:proofs}.
-Theorem~\ref{bellmanclosed} guarantees that our proposed operator $\mathcal{T}_\mathcal{M}^\pi$ can be safely used in distributional RL, and we now present a practical implementation of an agent using this approach.
+This result comes in contrast to the failure of the naive expectile operator~\citep{er-dqn} to match the distributional Bellman operator.
+We now present a practical implementation of an agent using our dual approach.